 Alibaba ATH's video generation model HappyHorse-1.0: API test status on Model Studio, open weights availability, Mac local inference reality, and which GPU to pick on RunPod.

-Took 53 cleaned images prepared for WAI-IL and trained a WAI-Anima character LoRA with AnimaLoraToolkit + RunPod.
-Training itself ran for $1.22, but at inference the side ponytail direction wouldn't shift with Danbooru tags or natural language.
-Verification record showing the issue is a directional bias inherited from Anima base (preview3-base onward).
+Trained a WAI-Anima character LoRA on RunPod (AnimaLoraToolkit + sd-scripts) for $1.22, but at inference the side-ponytail direction won't shift with Danbooru tags or natural language — a directional bias from Anima base.
+Full verification record.

 I dropped the nervous sample identified as the culprit last time, plus 5 others, and retrained the LoRA under otherwise identical conditions.
 The sweat drops on ep08 angry are gone, and as a bonus, ep06 produced the closed-mouth restrained anger that the previous training never managed to reproduce.